rakeshghosal9/BDDFrameworkTestNGUpdated/README.md

 - Cucumber latest version comes with default report that is hosted on Cloud.
 After the execution a URL will be generated which can be shared across team members.
 It's hosted on cloud and can be controlled using cucumber.properties file.
 We have set a value as **cucumber.publish.enabled=true** inside it.
 If you don't want to get it published, then simply put this parameter as false.
 - Maven surefire plugin generates another report inside target/Surefire suite folder, it comes with an emailable report as well.
 - We are generating extent report as well in our project which is controlled from CucumberRunnerTests.java file inside src/test/java/org/example/runner.
 - Cucumber.json would also be generated inside target/cucumber-reports/ folder.
 As this is a JSON file, many third party report generation tool uses it as input to generate report.
+- Cucumber HTML report will also be generated in target/cucumber-report-html folder.